Kong/httpsnippet/README.md

 Available options:

-* `escapeQueryStrings` (`boolean`): In the event of you supplying a `source` that alreay contains escaped query strings, this allows you to disable automatic of query strings and prevents them from being double-escaped.
+* `harIsAlreadyEncoded` (`boolean`): In the event of you supplying a `source` HAR that already contains escaped data (query and cookie parameters)strings, this allows you to disable automatic encoding of those parameters to prevent them from being double-escaped.

 ### convert(target [, options])